antonforwork/ivideon-php/README.md

  * Please verify that $start, $end in your server timezone
  *
  * Important!
- * IVideon not allow to export "empty" videos, when nobody in hole period
+ * IVideon not allow to export "empty" videos, when nobody in all period
  * ExportRequestFailedException will be thrown
  */
 $exportResult = $api->camera->exportMp4($cameraId, $start, $end);